LukasDS/lds-workout-system/README.md

 ## Features at a Glance

-- **Flexible workout schedule builder** with warmup calculation suggestions
+- **Flexible workout routine builder** with warmup calculation suggestions
 - **Edit and track weights** for each lift
 - **Smart warmup calculator** based on your working weights
 - **Visualize your performance** over time with dynamic graphs